pra1veenk/ppe-detect-sap/README.md

 (5) The lambda function calls the SAP Integration Suite, Advanced event mesh and passes the event payload.
 Event-to-Business-Action framework(extension app) processor module's endpoint is subscribed to SAP Advanced Event Mesh, hence receives this event.

-(6) Event-to-Business-Action framework(extension app) processor module leverages the Business Rules capability of SAP Build Process Automation to derive business action (for example, In this scenario,**EHS Incident Report Safety Observation** creation in SAP S/4HANA system) based on certain characteristics of incoming event.
+(6) Event-to-Business-Action framework(extension app) processor module leverages the Decision capability of SAP Build Process Automation to derive business action (for example, In this scenario,**EHS Report Incident- Safety Observation** creation in SAP S/4HANA system) based on certain characteristics of incoming event.

 (7), (8), (9) (10) and (11) Event-to-Business-Action framework (extension app) processor module triggers the defined action in the SAP S/4HANA system by using the SAP Destination Service and SAP Private Link Service.